2021 Big East Conference baseball tournament

-The 2021 Big East Conference baseball tournament will be held at Prasco Park in Mason, Ohio, from May 27 through 30.
-The event, held at the end of the conference regular season, determines the champion of the Big East Conference for the 2021 season.
-The winner of the double-elimination tournament will receive the conference's automatic bid to the 2021 NCAA Division I baseball tournament.
+The 2021 Big East Conference baseball tournament was held at Prasco Park in Mason, Ohio, from May 27 through 30.
+The event, held at the end of the conference regular season, determined the champion of the Big East Conference for the 2021 season.
+The winner of the double-elimination tournament received the conference's automatic bid to the 2021 NCAA Division I baseball tournament.

 Format and seeding

 The tournament will use a double-elimination format and feature the top four finishers of the Big East's eight teams.
 They will be seeded by conference winning percentage.